M-Ebad003/M-Ebad003/README.md

 🏗️ Experienced in developing multi-tenant front-end,dashboards, landing pages and websites, optimized for performance, scalability, and easy customization.

-🎨 Passionate about crafting clean UI/UX, reusable components, and scalable front-end architectures.

 🛠️ Recently transitioned into a Backend Developer role, expanding my expertise with Node.js, Express.js, and Postgresql, strengthening my full-stack skillset.

-🚀 Always learning and exploring new technologies to build reliable, production-ready applications.

 🤝 Open to collaboration, problem-solving, and meaningful projects that push my skills forward.